 Now that we have the V7 under our belt, we’re ready to dive into the world of secondary dominants.
-We’ve been imagining the harmonic landscape in terms of a home base, a surrounding neighborhood, and a shadowy area immediately beyond.
+We’ve been imagining the harmonic landscape in terms of a home base, an immediate neighborhood, and a shadowy area just beyond.
 Today we’re going to enter a portal to another world: the world of chords outside the home key.

 Which particular chords these represent depends, of course, on which key we’re in.
 The following chart shows some common keys:

 I ii iii IV V vi vii° ----------------------------------- C Dm Em F G Am B° D Em F#m G A Bm C#° E F#m G#m A B C#m D#° F Gm Am B♭ C Dm E° G Am Bm C D Em F#° A Bm C#m D E F#m G#° B C#m D#m E F# G#m A#°

 So, the chords in the key of C are: C – Dm – Em – F – G – Am – B°

 At this point, we have covered all but the tricky diminished vii (written as vii°).
 These diatonic chords make up the immediate and surrounding neighborhoods of our home chord, the I. But as songwriters, we are not limited to this small set of chords.

 We are free to be adventurous, free to explore other worlds.
 Playing with secondary dominants will serve as our first step in that direction.